Table of Contents

 When working on your negotiation plan consider what factors are critical and needs to be adhered by.
 For instance, a lender might offer you ₹30 lakhs at 12% interest or ₹50 lakhs at 13% interest.
 In such a case, is it worthwhile to pay higher interest for higher loan amount?
 Or is a more conservative loan amount sufficient for you?

 Another example would be to have a plan ready to negotiate on prepayment terms.
 It is possible that in time you will have access to enough funds to pay off the loan before time.
 Many lenders charge a fee for it, as the overall interest collected from you is now lesser than what would be if you pay the EMIs for the tenure.
-As a borrower ensure that you have a loan negotiation strategy in place for negotiating prepayment terms.
+As a borrower, when calculating business loan EMIs, ensure that you have a loan negotiation strategy in place for negotiating prepayment terms.

 In brief, work on your negotiation plan.
 Consider your business’s strength and financial health, future projections, and negotiate.